whitemech/BeSyft/README.md

 ### Lydia:

-Unzip the repository and move into it `cd BeSyft`
+Unzip the repository and move into it `cd MBeSyft`

 Clone Lydia within the submodules folder.